semgrep/semgrep-docs/docs/kb/semgrep-ci/jenkins-diff-scans.md

 In order to compute the merge-base, the pipeline performs some additional git commands to make the default branch available to git for computation, and cleans the workspace afterwards so those commands can always run successfully in a clean workspace.

 :::info
 Using a computed merge base is strongly recommended.
-If you instead set `SEMGREP_BASELINE_REF` to `main` or `master`, you may see spurious findings in diff scans if the remote branch has been updated independently of the PR branch, or the branch may not be available locally unless you perform a `git fetch` or `git checkout` as shown in this example.
+If you instead set `SEMGREP_BASELINE_REF` to `main` or `master`, you may see spurious findings in diff-aware scans if the remote branch has been updated independently of the PR branch, or the branch may not be available locally unless you perform a `git fetch` or `git checkout` as shown in this example.
 :::

-### Configure the multibranch pipeline:
+### Configure the Multibranch pipeline:

 - Branch Sources: GitHub
     - Credentials: (select the appropriate credentials for your project)